 Exodus 35

-The second matter is an offering - and the striking thing is how it is asked for.
-Not as a levy, not as a debt owed, but as an invitation: Take ye from among you an offering unto the LORD: whosoever is of a willing heart, let him bring it (v.
+The second matter is an offering - and the striking thing is how it is asked for, as an invitation: Take ye from among you an offering unto the LORD: whosoever is of a willing heart, let him bring it (v.
 5).
 Gold and silver and brass, blue and purple and scarlet, fine linen and skins, oil and spices and stones - the finest things people owned.
 And alongside the givers, Moses calls the wise hearted to come, and make all that the LORD hath commanded (v.
 10): the craftspeople whose skilled hands will turn the materials into a sanctuary.

 Tap any highlighted phrase to jump to the commentary that unpacks it.